MillerMedia/udacity-data/README.md

 ### How To Run
 In order to run this program, follow the steps below:
-• Create an AWS Redshift cluster in region us-west-2
+• Create an AWS Redshift cluster in region us-west-2.
+Make sure the cluster has the 'Publicy Accessible' option updated to 'enabled'.
 • Once created, fill in the corresponding fields in the dwh.cfg (under the [CLUSTER] heading) file with the clusters information
 • Create an IAM role in AWS.
 This role will need policies for S3ReadOnlyAccess and Admin RedShift access.
 • Add the ARN of the recently created role and add it under the [IAM_ROLE] heading in dwh.cfg